Tuesday, October 19, 2021

 It is darkly curious, then, that none of this ever seems to succeed.
 No matter how many buzz-words are invented, no matter how many convincing papers are written, no matter how many conferences are held, web-sites designed, contributors or gullible foundations (looking at you, NEH) milked for 'start-up' money - none of this ever seems to work.

-So, whenever you DHers hear the words ‘Semantic Web’, ‘RDF’, or ‘XML’ I solemnly warn you that you are about to be bamboozled into wasting huge amounts of your valuable time.
+So, whenever you DHers hear the words ‘Semantic Web’, ‘RDF’, ‘XML’, or 'linked open data' I solemnly warn you that you are about to be bamboozled into wasting huge amounts of your valuable time.
 Please take that to heart.
 Just ignore advocates of such schemes; like the religious fanatics that pass out pamphlets at your door (and religious fanaticism is exactly what drives the concept of the semantic web) they’ll go away if you ignore the door bell.
 Remember that you are scholars and RDF/XML semantic web schemes are the death of scholarship.

 What’s so wrong about the Semantic Web?